Quincy Hawks

 The Quincy Hawks are the athletic teams that represent Quincy University, located in Quincy, Illinois, in NCAA Division II intercollegiate sports.
-The Hawks compete as members of the West Division of the Great Lakes Valley Conference for all sports except men's volleyball, which is a member of the Midwestern Intercollegiate Volleyball Association.
+The Hawks, members of the Great Lakes Valley Conference (GLVC) since 1994, compete in that league in all but two sports.
+Sprint football, a weight-restricted form of American football governed outside the NCAA structure, competes in the Midwest Sprint Football League.
+Men's bowling is also governed outside of the NCAA (the NCAA governs only women's bowling); QU competes as an independent.
+Men's volleyball had been another exception before the 2025–26 school year, when the GLVC started sponsoring that sport.
+Before then, Quincy had spent more than 30 years in the single-sport Midwestern Intercollegiate Volleyball Association.
 Since there is no men's volleyball at the Division II level, the men's volleyball team is the only program that plays at the Division I level.
-QU joined the GLVC in 1994.

 Quincy added women's lacrosse in 2017 and men's lacrosse in 2018, bringing the total number of programs up to 23.
-Sprint football, a weight-restricted form of American football governed outside the NCAA structure, became the 24th varsity sport in 2022.
+Sprint football became the 24th varsity sport in 2022.
 QU is one of six charter members of the Midwest Sprint Football League.